stan-dev/design-docs/designs/0005-static-matrices.md

 7. In the stanc3 compiler, support detection and substitution of `matrix/vector/row_vector` types for constant matrix types.

-8. Create a design document for allowing type attributes in the stan language.

-9. Add a `const` type attribute to the stan language.

 Steps (1) and (2) have been completed in the example branch with some work done on (3).
-Step (7-9) have been chosen specifically to allow more time to discuss the stan language implementation.
+Step 7 has been chosen specifically to allow more time to discuss the stan language implementation.
 The compiler can perform an optimization step while parsing the stan program to see if a `matrix/vector/row_vector`:

 1. Does not perform assignment after the first declaration.
 2. Uses methods that have constant matrix implementations in stan math.